CharlesCNorton/shatranj-verified/readme.md

 # Shatranj in Coq

-Machine-checked formalization of Shatranj (medieval chess) following FIDE Laws of Shatranj.
+Machine-checked formalization of Shatranj (medieval chess) following derived Laws of Shatranj.

 ## Scope